+- Praise.

+- Positive comments in class and/or reinforcement at end of lesson.

+- Dojo points

-- Praise. - Positive comments in class and/or reinforcement at end of lesson. - Handover or phone call home to Carers/Parents. - Parents Evenings use these as a means of praising where appropriate. - Achievement Awards. - Celebration Assemblies. - Raffle tickets for any example of good behaviour/kind acts at the discretion of a member of staff (to go towards the prize draws in the raffle box). - £5 gift voucher scheme for their individual handover points
+- Handover or phone call home to Carers/Parents.

+- Parents Evenings use these as a means of praising where appropriate.

+- Achievement Awards.

+- Celebration Assemblies.

+- Raffle tickets for any example of good behaviour/kind acts at the discretion of a member of staff (to go towards the prize draws during the celebration assemblies).

+- Key Stage 1 and 2 "Golden Time".